ovnstable/ovnstable-core/README.md

 1. Define ETH_NODE_URI_{CHAIN} - public RPC
 2. Define HARDHAT_BLOCK_NUMBER_{CHAIN} - blockNumber for startup hardhat node
-3. Define ETH_NETWORK - chain ID
+3. Define ETH_NETWORK - chain ID [OPTIMISM, ARBITRUM and etc.]
-4. Define STAND - stand id [polygon, bsc, optimism]
+4. Define STAND - stand id [polygon, bsc, bsc_usdt, optimism_dai and etc.]
+5. Define PK - private key [can be any test key]

 ### For deploy

-1. Define PK_${CHAIN} if you need to deploy contracts to real chain
+1. Define PK - if you need to deploy contracts to real chain
-2. Define GAS_PRICE - gas price if you need deploy
-3. Define ETHERSCAN_API_${CHAIN} - for verify contracts
+2. Define ETHERSCAN_API_${CHAIN} - for verify contracts

 ```
 enum CHAIN:

 - POLYGON
-- FANTOM
 - OPTIMISM
 - BSC
+- BASE
+- ARBITRUM
+- ZKSYNC
+- LINEA

 ```

 ## Modules:

 This repository contains is next modules:

 1) common - it contains common scripts for deploying, build, testing contracts
+2) connectors - interfaces/libraries for integration with other protocols
+3) core - core contracts: UsdPlusToken/Exchange and etc.
-2) governance - governance contracts
+4) governance-new - new governance contracts
+5) leverage - RND contract with leverage strategies [DEPRECATED]
+6) lockup - contracts for lock OVN tokens
+7) market - ZapIns and WrappedUsdPlus contracts
+8) pools - deploy scripts and other date about USD+ pools on Balancer and etc.
-3) core - core contracts
+9) pre-sale - contracts of pre-sale OVN
+10) proposals - governance proposals
+11) recovery - information about recovery data after hachs
-4) strategies - contains sub modules with strategies for each chain
+12) strategies - contains sub modules with strategies for each chain
+13) swapper - RND on-chain swapper (1inch)
+14) sy - integrate USD+ in Pendle

+## Tutorials [NOT ACTUAL]

-## How to deploy new core:
+### How to deploy new core:

 1. Set in .env file your parameters and check actual gas price in gas station.
 2. Deploy core and setting in pkg/core